Where to Stay for Brisbane 2032

 Regional Queensland

-Specific sports staged in regional cities will see significant accommodation pressure on competition days.
+Specific sports staged in regional cities.
+Significant accommodation pressure on competition days.

 Rockhampton

 Rowing & canoe sprint at Fitzroy River.
-Limited hotel stock for the city size — book early.
+Limited hotel stock for the city's size.
 Multi-night stays will be necessary for rowing fans.

 Cairns